 - Wheel the doc cam cart over to the lectern.
 It will usually be stored in one of the front alcoves of the classroom.
 If you can't locate one, call Classroom Support at 8-2575 from the in-room phone.

-- Plug the power for the doc cam into one of the power outlets on the lectern.
-There are a pair to the left and slightly behind the touch panel.
+- Plug the power for the doc cam into one of the power outlets on the lectern, to the left and slightly behind the touch panel.

 - Plug the HDMI cable from the lectern into the jack on the back of the doc cam labelled "HDMI Output".
 This is the what the HDMI cable looks like: